From startups to stars of the App Store, find out the tricks to making an app for the millennials

 Millennials are the center of the target market for mobile app marketers.
-While they are a tough nutshell to crack but once you’ve caught their attention, you can gather a loyal following.
-They are demanding impatient and aware users so their app needs to catch up to their fast lives.
+While they are a tight nutshell to crack but once you’ve caught their attention, you can gather a loyal following.
+They are demanding impatient and aware users, so their app needs to catch up to their fast lives.

 The question that’ll interest developers is why millennial mobile app users prefer Amazon over other retail websites.
-Sure they offer fair prices but so does its competitors so why “41 percent of 18-24 year olds and 41 percent of 25-34 year olds reported by that they have purchased from Amazon.”
+Sure they offer fair prices but so does its competitors so why “41 percent of 18-24-year-olds and 41 percent of 25-34-year-olds reported by that they have purchased from Amazon.”
 Why?

 It’s unique.
 Amazon knows the way to millennials heart as it brings out of the box experiences as a part of its services and marketing strategy.
 For example, one would think to a goat as a part of the lawn trimming service is an absurd idea but Amazon knows the tricks that tick millennials.
-So, while there are hundreds of websites that sell and ship products, the millennials are drawn towards Amazon that introduces its Amazon Home Services that give you a goat to graze your lawn.
+So, while hundreds of websites sell and ship products, the millennials are drawn towards Amazon that introduces its Amazon Home Services that give you a goat to graze your lawn.

-The secret is out, the 21st century masters of home screen curation not only know the tricks to ‘reachability’ feature on their phones but also have all their apps accessible within the first two screens of the phone.
+The secret is out, the 21st-century masters of home screen curation not only know the tricks to ‘reachability’ feature on their phones but also have all their apps accessible within the first two screens of the phone.
 Don’t believe me?
 Here are the stats!

-If you’re building a mobile app for Millennials, it’s better not have an ugly or generic logo as this can be a key factor in the downfall of your App.
+If you’re building a mobile app for Millennials, it’s better not have an ugly or generic logo as this can be a crucial factor in the downfall of your App.
 According to “The 2017 U.S. Mobile App Report” from comScore, “more than 21% of smartphone users between the age group of 18-34 deleted the apps whose logos were ugly.”

 If you’re in luck and have a bunch of suggestions or requests from millennials from your App, pay attention to what they have to say.